Pune-Okayama Friendship Garden

 Pune-Okayama Friendship Garden or Pu La Deshpande Udyan is one of the largest gardens in Pune located on Tanaji Malusare road (Sinhgad road) in Pune, Maharashtra, India.

 Details

 The garden was inspired by the 300-year-old Kōraku-en Garden in Okayama, so it is also called the Pune-Okayama Friendship Garden.
 The garden has naturally flowing water from a canal, and this flow has been spread across the garden.
 The garden is well maintained, and walking on the lawn is not allowed.
-The garden is built on 10 acres.
+The garden is built across 10 acres.
 The style is devised in such a way that people can take a walk through a garden enjoying the landscape, which changes along the garden paths.
 Visitors can see colourful fish from on top of a small bridge in the center of garden.
 This Japanese garden has been named after Pu La Deshpande, a well known Marathi writer from Maharashtra, India.